 How to Fix Unsupported Hardware Message

-May 2017 – Microsoft recently rolled out a windows update that causes this pop up message below every time you try to do Windows updates.
+Microsoft rolled out a windows update that causes this unsupported hardware message below every time you try to do Windows updates.
 It actually BLOCKS you from being able to do any updates at all.
 This fix is a workaround until Microsoft fixes this annoying problem.

-Supposedly this relates to Intel 7th generation processors, and the AMD Ryzen CPU running on Windows 7.
-Microsoft’s only suggestion is to upgrade to Windows 10, or remove the processor change to an Intel 6th generation processor which is NOT affected by this issue.
-Not feasible at all.
+Supposedly this relates to older Intel 7th generation processors, and the AMD Ryzen CPU running on Windows 7.
+Microsoft’s only suggestion is to upgrade to Windows 10, or upgrade your processor.
 Here is the message you will see:

 YOUR PC USES A PROCESSOR THAT IS DESIGNED FOR THE LATEST VERSION OF WINDOWS…

 We have found a workaround that gets rid of the problem.
-To confirm this update below is installed already, just go to CHECK FOR UPDATES.
+To confirm this update below is installed already, go to Control Panel and Check for Windows Updates.
 That is what makes the message appear.
 Or if you have Automatic Updates turned on it will show the next time the machine checks for updates.

 - In WIndows 7, go to your Control Panel / Programs / Uninstall a Program / View Installed Updates